101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 Whether it’s a lazy day at the beach to build sandcastles or a full day of visiting furry and scaly friends at the zoo, there are summer activities for all ages to enjoy.

-Grab your sunglasses, lemonade, and sunscreen and embark on your outside adventures.
+Grab your sunglasses, lemonade, and sunscreen, and embark on your outside adventures.

 Parks and Playgrounds